 Statistics, Simulation, and Computation

 Lab 1

+By: Kenneth Marenco

 The Monte Carlo code that experimentally evaluates the value of pi based on the number of darts thrown uniformly in a unit circle is included separately.

 Below is the output of running the code.
 Each red dot is the experimentally calculated value for pi using the number of total darts thrown.
 The Blue line is numpy’s value of pi.